camwebb/akflora/pages_md/blog9.md

 [RDF-XML](../files/tcmap_2020-12-15.rdf) serializations.
 You can see how the RDF works with this [cool RDF browser][6].

-Kimberly and I are still learning a lot about the process of making and recording these inferences, and we’ll share a ‘How To’ guide at some point.
+Kimberly and Steffi and I are still learning a lot about the process of making and recording these inferences, and we’ll share a ‘How To’ guide at some point.
 If you see any relationships that seem odd or incorrect, please do get in touch, but please also remember that most of these judgments about taxon concept relationship are complex logical inferences made from incomplete data and as such there is often no “right or wrong”.
 The notes hopefully make clear any reasons for a particular decision.

 One thing that I had not anticipated was just how necessary a ‘Guide to the Usages of Names for Alaskan Plants’ (which is what these graphs